Karla Poewe: Career

 After the completion of her thesis she taught for a year at the University of Toronto before moving to the University of Lethbridge in Alberta.
 She then carried out further fieldwork funded by the Social Sciences and Humanities Research Council of Canada in Namibia.
 During this time she published her first book, Matrilineal Ideology (1981), followed by Reflections of a Woman Anthropologist (1982).
 This book, which helped pioneer a new genre of anthropological writing, was, at the publisher's insistence, published under the pseudonym Manda Cesara.

 After Poewe married Irving Hexham the two co-authored Understanding Cults and New Religions (1986) and New Religions as Global Cultures (1997).
 Poewe began fieldwork in South Africa where she studied the rise of Charismatic Christian Churches and the relationship of their members to apartheid.
 This ground-breaking work resulted in an International Conference held at the University of Calgary in 1993 on the topic of Charismatic Christianity as a Global Culture, which led to the publication of a book with the same title.

 Poewe's fieldwork in South Africa came to an end in 1989 when a close friend, the Rt.
 Rev. Londa Shembe, leader of one branch of the Zulu African Independent Church amaNazaretha, was assassinated and two other friends were also murdered.
 These tragedies led Poewe to redirect her research interests to looking at the role of missionaries in the areas of Africa where she had studied.
-The fall of the Berlin Wall enabled her to freely access the archives of the Berlin Mission Society.
-While working in these archives in 1995 she discovered a large amount of material dealing with conflicts between members of the Berlin Mission and National Socialists.
+The fall of the Berlin Wall enabled her to freely access the archives of the Berlin Missionary Society (BMS).
+While working in these archives in 1995 she discovered a large amount of material dealing with conflicts between members of the BMS and the Nazi Party.

 This material provided the basis for a new project concerning the role of religions in the rise of National Socialism which took almost ten years to complete and resulted in her latest book, New Religions and the Nazis (2006).
 Currently Poewe is studying the treatment of German refugees following the end of World War II and is interested in the impact of defeat on the defeated.